 Il climate change it will certainly have an impact on agriculture.
 We are already starting to see it this year.
 Over the next ten years, we may find it a little more difficult or expensive to purchase products like avocado, coffee or chocolate.

-Some people are already getting a little cautious about completely relying on grocery chains for their food.
+Some people are already getting a little cautious about relying completely on grocery chains for their food.
 They try to become more self-reliant.

 We will probably start trading something

 The economy will undergo gigantic changes, and people will become creative about how to meet their needs.
-I observe with curiosity the birth and the spread (for now only overseas) of the project "Buy Nothing”And local groups almost everywhere.
+I observe with curiosity the birth and the spread (for now only overseas) of the project "Buy Nothing"and local groups almost everywhere.
 They are groups and hubs in which people directly exchange goods and services.
 A phenomenon that will continue and grow as homesteading becomes popular.

 Money will not lose its value anytime soon, but we will probably return to saving it for things we cannot get from our local community through trading with things we have, or with services we can offer.